Q. What is the difference between doing a charter trip and a package trip?

-Q. Is there changes permitted in the waiver that must be signed in order to participate?
+Q. Are there changes permitted in the waiver that must be signed in order to participate?

-A. There is absolutely no changes permitted in the waiver as it is a legal document constructed by our lawyers and required by our insurance company.
+A. There are absolutely no changes permitted in the waiver as it is a legal document constructed by our lawyers and required by our insurance company.

 A. Yes, there are a number of inherent risks.
 Our guides are constantly monitoring snow and weather conditions.
 Safety in the field is out first priority.